ericyoc/ai_metavoice_analysis_engine_poc/README.md

-This README is designed to bridge the gap between the **forensic reality** of the code and the **cyber-inference fiction** of the book.
-It positions the project as a tool for "MetaVoice Analysis"—the science of finding the biological residue in a world of perfect clones.

----

 # MetaVoice: Biological Liveness & Forensic Inference

 **"The math doesn't lie, but it does hide.
 Cy’s job was to find where the biology ended and the lattice began."**